Set up requirements and recommendations

 Consider turning on message archiving in Google Groups for Business for groups of interest.
 Vault can hold, retain, and search messages only in groups that have archiving is turned on.
 However, group owners can change this setting for their groups.
 If a group owner turns archiving off, the messages from that group are still available in user mailboxes.

-Vault is included with most G Suite editions, but it's an add-on for G Suite Basic customers.
-You can assign licenses to everyone (full-organization licensing) or to only a subset of people (partial-organization licensing).
+Vault is included with most Google Workspace editions, but it's an add-on for some.
+You can buy and assign licenses to everyone (full-organization licensing) or to only a subset of people (partial-organization licensing).

 Assign Vault licenses to users.